Johnny Lawrence (character): Season 2

 At the start of the season, Johnny addresses the unethical tactics committed by Miguel and Hawk against his son Robby during the tournament and downgrades his entire team back to white belts to further discipline them, banning any form of cheating or dirty fighting from the dojo despite their "no mercy" teachings.
 He also begins employing a stricter training regimen, going so far as forcing his students to push a full concrete mixer from the inside.
 To further promote his dojo, Johnny has his Dodge Challenger repainted black and decorated with Cobra Kai logos, and has the sound system replaced with a cassette player for his mixtape collection.
-Johnny initially rebuffs Kreese's attempts to reconcile and blames him for ruining his life due to the traumatic aftermath of the 1984 All-Valley Tournament that resulted in Kreese choking Johnny.
+Johnny initially rebuffs Kreese's attempts to reconcile and blames him for ruining his life.
 After Kreese apologizes for his previous actions and repairs Johnny's second-place trophy, he relents and agrees to partner with Kreese by making him an observer before making him a co-sensei.

 In the meantime, Daniel reopens Miyagi-Do in an attempt to compete with and undermine Cobra Kai by offering lessons for free.
-While Daniel initially has little success in these efforts, several Cobra Kai students defect to Miyagi-do after a group of students led by Hawk proceeds to vandalize the Miyagi-do dojo in retaliation for Moon breaking up with Hawk due to the aftermath of the mall fight with Sam, Robby and Demetri with the blessing of Kreese.
+While Daniel initially has little success in these efforts, several Cobra Kai students defect to Miyagi-do after a group of students led by Hawk proceeds to vandalize the Miyagi-do dojo with the blessing of Kreese.
 Johnny eventually discovers that Kreese has been teaching his students the old ways of Cobra Kai behind his back and expels him from the dojo.
 During this time, Johnny buys a used laptop and discovers the Internet.
 He also upgrades to a smartphone, joins Facebook, and eventually finds love in Miguel's mother Carmen.
 At the same time, Johnny slowly reconciles with Robby, who eventually moves in with his father.
 After a chance encounter at a restaurant, Johnny and Daniel make another attempt at reconciliation.
 But their uneasy peace proves short-lived after a misunderstanding involving Robby and Samantha, leading to a showdown between Daniel and Johnny in the latter's apartment that results in Daniel cutting ties with Johnny and Robby.